 I share my love of running with my amazing husband and we have a few non-running furkids (Sparkle, Daisy and Greyson).
-I’ve now run 22 marathons (with a current PB of 3:30:31) a few ultras (50k, 55k, 50-miler, a 24-hr run and a 100 miler) and countless half’s, 10k’s, 8k’s & 5k’s since I began running 15 years ago.
-While my long-term goal is to still be running strong at 100 years old, my current focus is training for a sub-3:21 marathon.
+I’ve now run 22 marathons (with a current PB of 3:30:31) a few ultras (3 x 50k, 55k, 3 x 50-miler, a 24-hr run and 2 x 100-milers) and countless half’s, 10k’s, 8k’s & 5k’s since I began running 15 years ago.
+While my long-term goal is to still be running strong at 100 years old, my current focus is training for a sub-3:21 marathon (and a sub-24 hour 100-miler).
 You can read more about my personal running journey on my blog For the Love of Running.

 Really… I mostly run, eat and sleep.
 Repeat.

 - Canadian School of Natural Nutrition, Registered Holistic Nutritionist designation, 2012